roberto-butti/some-drops-of-javascript/src/content/docs/01-system/01_os-cpus.md

 ### Calculating the CPU utilization

-You can use the `os.cpus()` function to calculate the utilization of each CPU core, which is useful for performance monitoring and work load analysis.
+You can use the `os.cpus()` function to calculate the utilization of each CPU core, which is helpful for performance monitoring and workload analysis.

 ```javascript
 import { cpus } from 'os'